AriFordsham/GHCWiki/hackathon.md

 - Kim-Ee Yeoh, interested in documenting, housekeeping, and general opening up of compiler sources to a wider audience
 - Jeffery Zhang, interested in type systems and metaprogramming.
-- Echo Nolan, interested in optimization, absorbing intelligence by osmosis.